A History of Africa

 In modern times, Philae also got special treatment.
 After the first Aswan Dam was completed, in 1902, the temples were flooded for part of every year; e.g., the paint on the walls and ceilings was washed off.
 Sixty years later, the Aswan High Dam was built, and it threatened to drown Philae forever.
 At first a cofferdam was built to keep the rising Nile waters away, before UNESCO resorted to the same solution that had been done with Abu Simbel; they took the buildings apart, moved the blocks, and reassembled them on a safer island.

 Anyway, Ptolemy XII's will was carried out, with a brother-sister marriage between Cleopatra VII(17) and Ptolemy XIII; she was eighteen years old, he was ten.
 Because of Ptolemy's tender age, a eunuch named Pothinus became regent.
 True to family tradition, instead of settling down the new rulers tried to kill each other.
 Pothinius probably caused the falling out, because he couldn't get along with Cleopatra for obvious reasons.
 With the support of Pothinus, Ptolemy won the first round, forcing Cleopatra to flee to Syria.
 She got her chance to return, though, when the Roman civil war between Caesar and Pompey spilled into Egypt.
 Pompey fled there in 48 B.C., after Caesar defeated his army in Greece; anxious to be on the side of the winner, Pothinus and Ptolemy had Pompey murdered, and when Caesar arrived, they presented him with Pompey's head.
-However, Caesar just found that disgusting, and like Mark Antony did with Archelaus, he ordered that the rest of Pompey be recovered and buried respectably.
+However, Caesar just found that disgusting, and he ordered that the rest of Pompey be recovered and buried respectably.

 Now Cleopatra could rule alone at last.
 She was forced by custom to marry her youngest brother, eleven-year-old Ptolemy XIV, but she also became Caesar's mistress, and soon had a son by him, Ptolemy XV Caesarion ("Little Caesar").
 Before Caesarion arrived, Caesar had to leave to deal with revolts from allies of Pompey.
 When peace finally came, Cleopatra and Caesarion moved to Rome so they could share Caesar's triumph.(18) Arsinoe was paraded in chains there, but instead of killing her, which was the fate of most captured enemy leaders, Caesar sent her to Ephesus, where she was placed under elegant house arrest, confined in Diana's Temple.
 However, many Romans thought having Cleopatra around was a scandal; they resented Caesar putting a statue of her in a temple, as if she was a goddess (remember, that was the fashion in Egypt).
 They also didn't like the other favors Caesar was giving to this foreigner, when he had a perfectly good Roman wife, and feared that because of all his accomplishments, Caesar was starting to see himself as more than just a general or a consul.
 Twenty months after Cleopatra and Caesarion came to Rome, Caesar was assassinated (44 B.C.).
 You can read more about Caesar and Cleopatra in Chapter 3 of my European history.

-If there was any talk about little Caesarion inheriting both the Roman and Egyptian empires, it ended abruptly now.
-Realizing that the vacation is over, Cleopatra returns to Egypt, and the boy-king Ptolemy XIV dies at this point.
+If there was any talk about little Caesarion inheriting both the Roman and Egyptian states, it ended abruptly now.
+Realizing that the vacation was over, Cleopatra returned to Egypt, and the boy-king Ptolemy XIV died at this point.
 We don't know if Cleopatra had him killed, but most historians believe she did, because she was a Ptolemy, after all.
 In Ptolemy's place, Cleopatra made Caesarion her co-regent.
 A new power struggle broke out in Rome, and Cleopatra watched on the sidelines at first, until Mark Antony, the new Roman ruler of the east, summoned her to explain her conduct.
 She went to meet him at Tarsus with a splendid fleet, decorated with gold, jewels, slaves and horses.
 It definitely was one of the grandest introductions of all time, and as planned, it convinced Antony that Egypt was a wealthy and useful ally.
 However, he also fell in love with Cleopatra, followed her back to Alexandria, and obligingly put her rival sister Arsinoe to death.
 After living with Cleopatra for some time, Antony was compelled by politics to return to Rome, where he married Octavia, a sister of Caesar's heir Octavian.
 While Antony was away, Cleopatra bore him twins, Alexander Helios and Cleopatra Selene II.

 Antony came back to the east in 36 B.C., after being away for nearly four years.
 This time he was leading an expedition against the Parthians, the semi-civilized rulers of Iran and Iraq who had invaded Syria and Israel a few years earlier.
 Cleopatra came to meet him at Antioch, and extracted from him an agreement to return to Egypt all the Roman provinces that Egypt had ruled in the past.
 Then they got married, and a third child was born, Ptolemy XVI.
 The war with the Parthians was a disaster, though, and Cleopatra's forces had to rescue those Roman soldiers who were lucky enough to make it back to the Syrian coast.
-After that, Antony started drinking heavily, and Cleopatra had to talk him out of going back to the Parthians for a rematch--Octavian was the more dangerous enemy now.
+After that, Antony started drinking heavily, and Cleopatra had to talk him out of going back to the Parthians for a rematch--Octavian was a more dangerous enemy now.

 Around this time, Antony announced a major reorganization of the east, handing over most of it to Cleopatra and her children.
 According to his proposal, Caesarion would be crowned pharaoh of Egypt; Cleopatra and Caesarion would become the joint rulers of Egypt and Cyprus; Alexander Helios would have Armenia, Media and Parthia (territories Antony did not rule, mind you); Cleopatra Selene would get all of Libya; Ptolemy XVI would receive Syria and Cilicia.
 This arrangement would have transformed Egypt from a desperately weak kingdom into an empire more powerful than it had been during the peak years of the Ptolemies.